taolson/Admiran/doc/Language.md

 Wildcards (`_`) can be used as a *type hole* in a type specification, representing an unknown type.
-When a type hole is encountered during type checking, the type checker will report the type value that it has inferred for that hole.
+When a type hole is encountered during type checking, the type checker will report the type value that it has inferred for that hole, and replace it with the inferred type.

 #### Polymorphic Recursion